Products

 • Tetrathiomolybdate — Investigational agent, may have advantages for neurological disease

-• Reserved for acute liver failure or decompensated cirrhosis not responding to medical therapy
+3. Liver Transplantation: Reserved for acute liver failure or decompensated cirrhosis not responding to medical therapy; curative for hepatic manifestations; may improve neurological symptoms over time.

 Treatment Selection Guidelines: